Rosacea: What You Need To Know

 - Practice good sun protection.
 My dermatologist is confident that I already do this.

-- Avoid spicy foods, some alcoholic beverages, hot drinks and caffeine, which can be triggers.
+- Avoid spicy foods, some alcoholic beverages, hot drinks, and caffeine, which can be triggering.

 - Protect my skin from extreme hot and cold temperatures, which can exacerbate rosacea.